Revised 1/26/21

 The researchers offer two explanations for this phenomenon.

-Can you really fall in love with a perfect stranger in 45 minutes?
-Yeah, actually there are some marriage certificates from these research subjects to back that claim.
+Did these perfect strangers actually fall in love?
+Yeah, there are some marriage certificates from these research subjects that back that claim.
 But what does this research mean?

-Love with a perfect stranger can be the result of a series of breached boundaries and careless line-crossing.
+Do not enter into these social transactions lightly.
+Love can be the result of a series of breached boundaries and careless line-crossing.
+Research says that routinely crossing these boundaries when married could eventually imperil your marriage.

 Research:

 Aron, A., Melinat, E.N.
 Aron, R.D.
 Vallone, and R.J.
 Bator, 1997.
-“The Experimental Generation of Interpersonal Closeness: A Procedure and Some Preliminary Findings” personality and Social Psychology Bulletin 23:363-77.
+“The Experimental Generation of Interpersonal Closeness: A Procedure and Some Preliminary Findings” Personality and Social Psychology Bulletin, 23:363-77